 The problem is there are beautiful script fonts that don’t look right when you type them out.
 The letters have too much spacing.
 The cursive doesn’t flow and connect the way it is supposed to.
+And we only have so much time to search for Cricut cursive fonts that connect.
 What’s a Cricut crafter to do?

 Learn how to connect Cricut script fonts using Cricut Design Space as well as another font app.